ChroniclerCherry/stardew-valley-mods/ShopTileFramework/README.md

 **This page is a resource for modders to create a custom shop.
 If you're a player, check out [this link](https://www.nexusmods.com/stardewvalley/mods/5005) instead**

-Shop Tile Framework is a tool for Modders of the game Stardew Valley, which allows you to define stores via a shops.json file.
-These stores are attached to tile properties which can be loaded anywhere into the game with another method.
+Shop Tile Framework (STF) is a tool for Modders of the game Stardew Valley, which allows you to define shops via a shops.json file.
+These shops are attached to tile properties which can be loaded anywhere into the game with another method.
 Content packs need a `shops.json` to define their shops

-Stores can be opened with a custom tile property of "Shop" and a value of the ShopName defined in `shops.json`
+Shops can be opened with a custom tile property of "Shop" and a value of the ShopName defined in `shops.json`

+STF lets you fully customize what items are sold and how many,

+## Requirements
+STF is a standalone SMAPI mod with no prerequesites other than the newest version of SMAPI.
+However there is optional support for items added in with [Json Assets](https://www.nexusmods.com/stardewvalley/mods/1720).
+Custom JA items can be added to shops by item name or by content pack.

+You do not need to make having the JA packs mandatory; if STF does not detect the item in the game, it will simple not add them.

 ## Create a content pack
 To make a content pack for Shop Tile Framework, add `Cherry.ShopTileFramework` to the `ContentPackFor` section of your mod's [manifest file](https://stardewvalleywiki.com/Modding:Modder_Guide/APIs/Manifest).